yylde/dannous-backend/replit.md

 ### Admin UI (Recommended)

+**Starting a New Book:**
 1. Open the web interface (automatically opens on port 5000)
+2. Choose "Download New Book" from the modal
-2. Enter a Project Gutenberg book ID (e.g., 11115 for Alice in Wonderland)
+3. Enter a Project Gutenberg book ID (e.g., 11115 for Alice in Wonderland)
-3. Click "Download Book"
+4. Click "Download Book" - the book is automatically saved as a draft
-4. Configure settings (age range, reading level, genre)
+5. Configure settings (age range, reading level, genre)
-5. Navigate through pages and add them to chapters
+6. Select text from the book and add to current chapter
-6. Give each chapter a title
+7. Give each chapter a title
-7. Monitor word count (green = valid range, red = out of range)
+8. Monitor word count (green = valid range, red = out of range)
-8. Click "Finish Chapter" when complete
+9. Click "Finish Chapter" - questions will generate in background
-9. Repeat for all chapters
+10. Repeat for all chapters
-10. Click "Save Book & Generate Questions" when done
+11. Click "Finalize Book" when all chapters are complete

+**Continuing an Existing Draft:**
+1. Open the web interface
+2. Choose "Continue Existing Draft" from the modal
+3. Select a draft from the list
+4. Continue adding chapters or review existing ones
+5. Click on saved chapters to view questions and status
+6. Click "Finalize Book" when ready

 ### CLI (Legacy)